varunlaga/AI-Alcohol-Label-Verification-App/README.md

 # AI-Alcohol-Label-Verification-App

-About: AI-powered alcohol label verification app for Alcohol and Tobacco Tax and Trade Bureau (TTB) compliance checking
+About: This is an AI-powered alcohol label verification app for Alcohol and Tobacco Tax and Trade Bureau (TTB) compliance checking.

 # Live